jbriaux/c-bittrex/README.md

 This is a command line to use bittrex API.

-It also contains an example of a bot for minute trading based on RSI 14.
+It also contains an example of a bot for trading based on RSI 14 (in minute and hour).

 The API is functional, the bot mode is still experimental **use at your own risk**.
 Moreover, during my tests I discovered that bittrex API replies with delayed candles (getticks), between 1 and 5mn delay.
 So, again, **use at your own risk**